 With inflammation as a focal point, intermittent fasting seems to be quite promising as a plan of attack for many conditions of the body and mind.
 Since human trials are not yet available, these kinds of observations can give us a good look at the potential that exists so that information can be gleaned and future studies can be developed.

-There are various ways intermittent fasting can benefit someone who is training.
-We’re going to look at the implications of muscle development, hormone production, and how fasting is connected underneath it all.
+There are various ways intermittent fasting can benefit someone who is training or working out even at home.
+We’re going to look at the implications of muscle development, hormone production, and how fasting is connected to it all.

 While neurotransmitters connect our senses, brain, and body together for immediate responses, hormones connect messages gathered throughout the body with sustained, long-term directives.
 Once those directives have been completed, production of that hormone slows.